ballerina-platform/ballerina-distribution/examples/client-class/client_class.md

 The `client` keyword is used with class definition to define a client class.
 Ballerina supports defining client objects to allow a program to interact with remote network services.
 They are a special kind of object that contain `remote` and `resource` methods in addition to regular methods.

-Similarly class objects can be constructed using object constructor as well.
+Similarly, class objects can be constructed using an object constructor as well.

 ## Prerequisites
 - Run the HTTP service given in the [Basic REST service](/learn/by-example/http-basic-rest-service/) example.